Swordnut/standalone/README.md

 Simple script to concatenate all csv files in a user input folder.
 Appends all rows without replicating headers

+## georaster_catalogue_with_bboxes

+This script finds all georefferenced files in a folder (and optionaly, its subfolders).
+It generates a bounding box and saves attributes for the filepath, crs, coordinates and saves the reult as a .gpkg

+This still may need some tweaking to get the UI more useful.
+Currently I need ot add a user input field for skip_keywords list values
+It does cause issues with memory when accessing cloud document archives, but I think that is mostly to do with the cloud archive than the script.
+The script is threaded to speed things up.
+That means it saves in batches but I have not implemented a method to concatenate the output.

+Edit the script to input a list of folder name elemnts to skip past Select a folder select whether to include sub-folders select your default crs for output
+Let it run and monitor the output message box.
+It should tell you where its looking and what its finding.

 ## scrape_files_in_folders_for_strings

 This may need a little tweaking to streamline entering variables